mephisto83/a-frame-components/docs/radio.md

 # `frame-radio` Primitive

 The `frame-radio` primitive is a custom element in A-Frame for creating radio button interfaces within a VR environment.
-This primitive leverages the `radio-component` to handle its functionality, providing a seamless integration with other A-Frame entities.
+This primitive leverages the `radiocomponent` to handle its functionality, providing a seamless integration with other A-Frame entities.

 ## Usage

 To use the `frame-radio` primitive, include it within your A-Frame scene like any other A-Frame entity.
-The `frame-radio` is specifically designed to work with the `radio-component`, allowing for easy specification of options and values directly through HTML attributes.
+The `frame-radio` is specifically designed to work with the `radiocomponent`, allowing for easy specification of options and values directly through HTML attributes.

 ### Example